Avaiga/taipy-doc/docs/userman/scenario_features/rest/index.md

     relies on [Flask](https://flask.palletsprojects.com/en/2.2.x/#).
 The three following Flask parameters are exposed by Taipy:

-    - `testing` is a boolean parameter used to run the Flask application on testing mode.
+    - `testing` is a Boolean parameter used to run the Flask application on testing mode.
         Default value is False.
     - `env` is an optional string parameter used as the application environment.
     - `secret_key` is an optional parameter used as the application server secret key.<br>